How a Performance-Based Marketing Agency Drives Results

-It is not uncommon for marketers to invest time, effort, and money into ad campaigns that ultimately fail to render results.
+It’s common for marketers to invest time, effort, and money into ad campaigns that ultimately fail to render results.
 It is discouraging and can feel like a waste of time (and ad spend).

 What is Performance-Based Marketing?

 Performance-based marketing (PBM) is a form of advertising where the advertiser only pays after the campaign achieves specific measurable results.
 Using PBM, advertisers avoid wasting ad spend upfront on uncertain metrics.
+Think of it as paying a contractor a bonus tied to project completion rather than a flat fee alone.
+In the agency world, this model is attractive because it shifts risk away from the client and onto the execution partner.
+However, there are different pricing models most performance-based marketing campaigns fall under:

 How Does Performance-Based Marketing Work?